nursoltan-s/pugetive.com/README.md

 The word "pugetive" is a portmanteau of fugitive and "Puget" as in Puget Sound, the body of water between Seattle and the Olympic Peninsula.
 I continue to use it even though I don't live in Seattle anymore, because as an invented word it gives me a nice open namespace for projects and user accounts.

 I've never worked at a company where testing was prioritized over shipping, so I'm a bit of a cowboy coder.
-Still, I like to write clean code.
-How am I doing?
+Still, I like to write clean and well-factored code. *How am I doing, Code Climate?*

 [![Code Climate](https://codeclimate.com/repos/562917c0e30ba0431f00012e/badges/cf7290c5be0fd3b44211/gpa.svg)](https://codeclimate.com/repos/562917c0e30ba0431f00012e/feed)